Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    }
    ```

-   If you want to use playlist handle outside, make a copy using `mc_playlist_clone()` function.
+   If you want to use playlist handle outside, make a copy using `mc_playlist_clone()`.

 3. Register the callback using the `mc_client_set_playlist_updated_cb()` function:

    ```
    ret = mc_client_set_playlist_updated_cb(g_client_h, playlist_updated_cb, NULL);
    ```
-4. Define the callback that retreive the item from the playlist handle.
+4. Define the callback that retreive the item from the playlist handle:

    ```
    bool